Kyrobi/Cynagen/Files/Rules.md

 * You may not build any __**AFK**__ machines.

+* You are not allow to profit from strcitly VIP only items / perks.

 ============================================================

 * Before being punished, you have the right to request from a staff which rule you've violated.